-That's the filter built now a quick alignment
+That's the filter built now a quick alignment.

-The filter needs to be adjusted to balance the audio levels when its on or off, that's all,
+The filter needs to be adjusted to balance the audio levels when it's on or off, that's all, of instructions (now is a good time for that).

-Connect the filter to the radio and the headphones or speaker, you will have to check the cable wiring between the these so checkout the connecting lead details at the end of this set of instructions (now is a good time for that).
 The filter will also need a 12v (typical) supply to, the centre pin of the power connector is the positive side of the power lead.